 To wrap things up, here is an overview of items you might want to bring:

-- Tevas/water shoes/old shoes that can get wet
+Tevas/water shoes/old shoes that can get wet (especially for the kids!!)

 Although we are casual and many don’t dress up for dinner, some find it fun to take this opportunity to “cowgirl” or “cowboy” up for the evenings with a skirt and boots, dress western shirt and jeans.
 It’s totally up to you…we’re informal, but have a little fun if you want!
 One other suggestion: With airline travel what it is these days, you could well arrive at the ranch before your luggage.
 While it invariably arrives within 24 hours, you could nevertheless have an uncomfortable first day.
 Accordingly, we suggest you pack some overnight items or a change of apparel in a carry-on.